 The All-University TA Orientation is designed to provide first-time TAs with an introduction to the role, practical tips for succeeding in it, and resources to aid their growth as teachers.
-These are a few of the topics we will consider:
+These are a few of the topics typically covered:

 - Appropriate responsibilities and expectations for faculty instructors, TAs, and students